rackerlabs/rackspace-how-to/content/skype-for-business/skype-for-business-faq.md

 #### How do I get rid of the Out of Office note in Skype for Business?

-If your Skype for Business account is synced via Microsoft Exchange Server to your Outlook calendar, an out-of-office message appears in Skype for Business after you turn on the Out of Office reply in Microsoft Outlook.
+If your Skype for Business account is synced via Microsoft Exchange&reg; to your Outlook calendar, an out-of-office message appears in
+Skype for Business after you turn on the Out of Office reply in Microsoft Outlook.
 To get rid of the out-of-office message display in Skype for Business, you need to turn off the Out of Office reply in